Reduce Risk of Sprains and Improve Mobility with Lateral Ankle Stabilization

 During the procedure, your surgeon will clean the affected area and make several small incisions.
 Using an arthroscope, she will remove the loose or stretched ligaments and make them shorter.
 They will then be reattached and your skin will be sutured back together with stitches.
 The entire procedure can typically be completed in less than one hour.
 Since it is an outpatient procedure, patients can return home immediately after.

 After your surgery, a friend or family member will need to drive you home.
 While patients who undergo traditional techniques often have to wait six weeks after the procedure to begin physical therapy, patients who receive the internal brace system under Dr. Balloch or Dr. Butto can begin bearing weight on their ankle with the help of a protective boot and start physical therapy in just three to four weeks after the treatment.
 Most patients begin wearing normal shoes about six weeks after the procedure.

 Benefits of the Procedure

-Since Dr. Balloch combines an extensive background with the latest techniques in foot and ankle surgery and highest quality materials, patients can enjoy a much faster recovery than those who receive traditional care.
+Since our surgeons combine extensive backgrounds with the latest techniques in foot and ankle surgery and highest quality materials, patients can enjoy a much faster recovery than those who receive traditional care.
 The faster recovery time is especially beneficial for athletes, whose career depends on their health and mobility.
 Additionally, this procedure is covered by insurance, making it an affordable option for many patients.

 Enjoy Improved Stability Today

 Ankle instability can increase your risk of sprains and prevent you from participating in life to the fullest.
-Dr. Balloch performs dozens of lateral ankle stabilizations each year and uses superior technology and proven techniques to produce the best possible results.
-She is trained in the use of the Arthrex® Internal Brace System.
+Drs.
+Balloch and Butto perform dozens of lateral ankle stabilizations each year and use superior technology and proven techniques to produce the best possible results.
+They are trained in the use of the Arthrex® Internal Brace System.
 To visit the Advanced Foot & Ankle Specialists team, call us at (860) 352-1872 or request an appointment online.